We both buy and sell antiques & collectibles. A large percentage of our business is related to

 If the price is reasonable

 what you want for it.
-If it is a price we can both be happy
+If it is a price we can both live

 with I will buy it now.
 If you can not name a price, get back

 to me when you can.
-I do not guess what you are asking in these situations.
+I do not guess what you are asking or need

 9. How do I receive